-13. According to IRU, TIR is fast losing relevance in Europe.
-TIR is used less and less for goods entering the European single market:

-- T5 is convenient: no paper, large number of brokers and agents who can support operators anytime, anywhere; - T is generally cheaper, except for consolidated cargo; - T provides powerful simplified procedures: authorized consignor and consignee, comprehensive guarantees, guarantee waivers.

-14. At the current pace, in countries such as Germany, the use of TIR may stop completely before even 2020 (figure VI).
+- 13. According to IRU, TIR is fast losing relevance in Europe.
+TIR is used less and less for goods entering the European single market: - T is convenient: no paper, large number of brokers and agents who can support operators anytime, anywhere; - T is generally cheaper, except for consolidated cargo; - T provides powerful simplified procedures: authorized consignor and consignee, comprehensive guarantees, guarantee waivers; - T is a modern and flexible system that fully reflects the needs and requirements of doing business in 2020. - 14.
+At the current pace, in countries such as Germany, the use of TIR may stop completely before even 2020 (figure VI).